Home » Soup » Sausage Potato Kale Soup [No Cream!]

 • Add more veggies: Throw in carrots, celery, or bell peppers to boost the soup’s nutrient profile.

-• Make it creamy: Stir in a splash of heavy cream, coconut milk, or a dollop of sour cream for a richer consistency.
+• Make it creamy: Stir in a splash of coconut milk for a richer consistency.

 • Spice it up: Add red pepper flakes, cayenne, or a dash of hot sauce for some heat.

-• Use sweet potatoes: Swap regular potatoes for sweet potatoes to add a subtle sweetness to the soup.
+• Use sweet potatoes: Swap regular potatoes for sweet potatoes to add a subtle sweetness to the one pot sausage potato soup.

 Ground beef cooking in a white pot on a marble countertop.

-In a Dutch oven or large pot over medium-high heat, add the sausage and cook, stirring and breaking up the meat with a wooden spoon, until browned, about 10 minutes.
+Step 1: In a Dutch oven over medium-high heat, add the sausage and cook, stirring and breaking up the meat with a wooden spoon, until browned.

 A white pot containing cooked ground beef and chopped onions on a marble surface.

-Add the onions and garlic and cook, stirring, for another 2 to 3 minutes.
+Step 2: Add the onions and garlic and cook, stirring, for another couple of minutes.

 A white pot with orange liquid and diced potatoes on a marble surface.